apalii/aws-audio-recog/README.md

 1) API Gateway invoke URL: https://lvydkx8cvb.execute-api.us-east-1.amazonaws.com/dev
 2) S3 bucket `apalii-audio-samples` with audio sample
 3) S3 bucket `apalii-recognition-results` with transribes
-5) Lambda: recognition-task-consumer
+5) Lambda: `recognition-task-consumer`
-6) Lambda: recognition-task-producer
+6) Lambda: `recognition-task-producer`
-7) Lambda: recognition-post-processing
+7) Lambda: `recognition-post-processing`
-8) SQS queue: recognition
+8) SQS queue: `recognition`
-9) DynamoDB: table recognition-results
+9) DynamoDB: table `recognition-results`
-10) DynamoDB: table recognition-results
+10) DynamoDB: table `recognition-results`

 ### Flow
+ - First lambda: `recognition-task-producer` takes arguments from the POST request and creates task at the SQS
+ - SQS has another lambda `recognition-task-consumer` as a trigger which creates record in DynamoDB and also job at AWS Transcribe service
+ - AWS Transcribe creates a file with the results which will trigger the 3rd lambda `recognition-post-processing`
+ - Lambda `recognition-post-processing` reads the results finds substring and saves results at the DynamoDb table `recognition-results`